mozman/ezdxf/docs/source/addons/drawing.rst

 ----------------------------

 - pass the font to backend if available
-- deal with nested polygons/hatches by triangulating them: Triangulation_
-- both the matplotlib and pyqt backends have built-in support for rendering hatched patterns (see MatplotlibHatch_ and QtBrushHatch_) so the interface could pass that information through or query the backend to determine whether it automatically supports complex drawing commands such as hatching, or whether the frontend should break the shape into simpler commands (i.e. calculate and draw each line of a hatch)
 - text formatting commands could be interpreted and broken into text chunks which can be drawn with a single font weight or modification such as italics

 .. _Triangulation: https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf
 .. _MatplotlibHatch: https://matplotlib.org/3.2.1/gallery/shapes_and_collections/hatch_demo.html